-Note: The schedule above reflects the changes in the net pension liability for the current year.
+Note: The schedule above reflects the changes in the net pension liability for the current year and previous plan year.
 GASB Statement No. 75 requires 10 years of data to be provided in this schedule.
 The City will build this schedule over the 10-year period beginning December 31, 2017 as data becomes available.